- Colocation Services

 Colocation space is rented out in terms of ‘racks’, sometimes called ‘cabinets’.
 A rack is a standardized metal frame for mounting IT equipment such as servers, networking devices and storage.
 Equipment that is to be mounted in a rack is measured in vertical rack units (U), where one rack unit is 1.75 inches high.
 A full size rack is typically 48U high, 600 – 800mm wide and 1000mm to 1200mm deep.

 Colocation power is typically sold by the kWh (Kilowatt Hour) and is measured as the amount of power the IT equipment is using “at the wall”, meaning the amount of power actually consumed by the customer.
 However, the data center consumes more power than this – it also uses energy to heat, light and cool the building, as well as energy losses in the electrical distribution system.
 Therefore, data centers typically charge an overhead multiplier of anything up to 2x on the power the customer equipment actually uses.
-This multiplier is typically driven by the data center efficiency, usually defined in a metric knows as PUE – Power Usage Effectiveness.
+This multiplier is normally driven by the data center efficiency, defined in a metric knows as PUE – Power Usage Effectiveness.
 Choosing a data center that has very high efficiency can have a big impact on the overall cost of the colocation contract.

 TPO CASE STUDY